Is a laptop bag separate from hand luggage?

 What is considered hand luggage?

-Is a Laptop Bag Separate from Hand Luggage?: a male with a laptop bag
+Is a Laptop Bag Separate from Hand Luggage?: an image of bags that qualify as hand luggage

 So, what can be packed in this hand luggage?
 It’s typically filled with essentials or valuable items that you might require during the flight – things like travel documents, medications, small electronic devices, an extra pair of clothes, etc. Certain items are prohibited, like sharp objects, flammable substances, or any items that could potentially be used as a weapon.